Sacred Hearth Friction Fire (SHFF) : exploring our sacred connection with fire through fire by friction .

 Ian is also continuing to explore his own connection with fire which is ever evolving - see these blog posts :

-The Ancestry of Fire
+The Ancestral Fire

 Exploring my connection with fire.

-The Ancestry of Fire
+The Ancestral Fire

 Exploring my connection with fire.